-This field course examines the relationship between culture and the environment in the island setting of Sitka, Alaska.
-Students learn about the region’s marine and terrestrial environments, its occupation and use by the indigenous Tlingit Indians and by 6 non-Native residents, and contemporary controversies surrounding the appropriate use of its natural resources, notably its fish and timber.
+This field course examines the relationship between culture and the environment in the unique island setting of Sitka, Alaska.
+Students learn about the region’s marine and terrestrial environments, its occupation and use by the indigenous Tlingit Indians and Euro-Americans, and contemporary controversies surrounding the use of its natural resources – its fish, timber, and natural beauty.
 Students learn about Tlingit and Western views of nature and compare their ideas about stewardship and conservation.
-The program also looks at current conservation initiatives in the town.
+We will also learn about current conservation initiatives in the town.
 Wherever possible the emphasis is on experiential learning.
 There is a fair amount of outdoor activity including hiking and camping.